LITUATUI/pushevs.com/content/pages/advertise-on-pushevs.md

 ### Sponsored posts

-Advertisers can also have their external posts linked on this website, check the [Sponsored category](https://pushevs.com/categories/sponsored/) for examples.
+Advertisers can also have their external posts linked on this website, check the [Sponsored posts](/sponsored-posts/) section for examples.

 ### Price